Naser Aliji

-Naser Ismail Aliji (born 27 December 1993) is an Albanian professional footballer who plays as a left-back for Dinamo City and for the Albania national team.
+Naser Ismail Aliji (born 27 December 1993) is a professional footballer who plays as a left-back for Dinamo City and for the Albania national team.
 Born in Macedonia, he played for Switzerland at youth international levels, and made his senior debut for Albania in 2015.

 Club career

 Early career

 Aliji was born in Kumanovo and is of Albanian ethnicity.
 He lived there until he was four years old, at which time his mother moved to Baden, Switzerland together with her two other siblings, a sister and a brother, to join their father, who had been working there for many years.
 Aliji started his youth football aged 4 when he was sent by his brother to play with FC Baden.
 Aged 9, he moved to FC Aarau for one year and then he joined FC Basel in 2008.
 Later he played in their U-18 team and in their U21 team where he received various individual prizes as the youngster of the year.